 Devices.
 To assess the performance of optimized and non-optimized films in optoelectronic devices, p-CZS was employed as the hole selective contact in Si heterojunction solar cells and hole transport layer in p-CZS/n-ZnO photodiodes.
 CZS thin films in the devices were controlled to possess almost the same thickness and reflective index.
-Schematic structures and current density-voltage curves of devices are shown in Figure 8.
-For the p-CZS/n-Si and p-CZS/p+n-Si solar cells shown in Figures 8a and b a clear enhancement in device efficiency can be observed in spite of issues with series and shunt resistance in the devices (Figure 8d and e).
-For photodiodes in Figure 8c, the device with optimized CZS film generates a much higher rectification ratio of 200 at ± 1 V bias, 50 times the device with non-optimized CZS film (Figure 8f).
+Repeat measurements (n = 15 for each PV configuration, n = 10 for photodiodes, Figures S7 and S8 and Tables S4 and S5) were performed to ensure statistical validity.
+Schematic structures and current density-voltage curves of devices are shown in Figure 9.
+For the p-CZS/n-Si and p-CZS/p+n-Si solar cells shown in Figures 9a and b a clear enhancement in device efficiency can be observed in spite of issues with series and shunt resistance in the devices (Figure 9d and e).
+Optimized films with high uniformity work better to form an asymmetrical energy barrier at the heterojunction interface, allowing for low resistance collection of holes and simultaneous blocking of electrons.
+Better film quality (e.g. fewer pinholes) reduces shunt resistance and series resistance from the front contacts.
+Also, increased transparency allow for greater light absorption in the active area of the device.
+For photodiodes in Figure 9c, the device with optimized CZS film generates a much higher rectification ratio of 200 at ± 1 V bias, 30 times higher than the device with non-optimized CZS film (Figure 9f).

-Figure 8.
-Schematic structure of (a) p-CZS/n-Si, (b) p-CZS/ p+n-Si and (c) p-CZS/n-ZnO photodiodes; Photovoltaic performance of (d) p-CZS/n-Si, (e) p-CZS/ p+n-Si and (f) p-CZS/n-ZnO photodiodes. ('Opt' represents optimized film while 'Non' represents non-optimized film)
+Figure 9.
+Schematic structure of (a) p-CZS/n-Si, (b) p-CZS/ p^+n -Si and (c) p-CZS/n-ZnO photodiodes; Photovoltaic performance of (d) p-CZS/n-Si, (e) p-CZS/ p^+n -Si and (f) p-CZS/n-ZnO photodiodes. ('Opt' represents optimized film while 'Non' represents non-optimized film)